rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 The web3.js library is an Ethereum Javascript API which connects using the generic JSON-RPC spec.
 As RSK's virtual machine implementation is compatible with the Ethereum Virtual Machine (EVM), it is possible to use web3.js to do the communications between the front-end and the RSK local node.

+The web3.js library is an Ethereum Javascript API which connects using the generic JSON-RPC spec.
+As RSK's virtual machine implementation is compatible with the Ethereum Virtual Machine (EVM), it is possible to use web3.js to interact with the front end and the RSK local node.

-To install web3.js, run this command at your project location:
+To install web3.js, input the command below into the terminal and press `enter` at your project location:

 ```shell
 npm install web3 --save